+This work order format is sure to expedite the process and is useful no matter the industry you’re working in.
 Download our free Excel work order template to organize your requested tasks, make a work order and keep your project running smoothly.

 What Is a Work Order?

-Work orders usually cover a combination of labor, tools and materials that are required to fulfill that work order.
-Generally, the work order also includes instructions on what the job is, estimation of how much it will cost, deadline for completion, who is assigned and any other pertinent information.
+A work order is a document that explains the labor, tools and materials that are needed to complete a task.
+Generally, the work order also includes instructions on what the job is, an estimation of how much it will cost, the deadline for completion, who is assigned and any other pertinent information.

 Why You Need a Work Order Template

-When to Use a Work Order Template
+When to Use This Work Order Template

 Use a work order template when contracting with an external worker or to process repairs and service jobs.